 Level 1.
 This is one floor below the entry/exit level, accessible by both stairs and a lift.

-This is were you will find post 2000 issues of common law countries (other than the USA), General (comparative law), Jurisp (legal philosophy) law journals
+This is where you will find post 2000 issues of common law countries (other than the USA), General (comparative law), Jurisp (legal philosophy) law journals

-Searches in SOLO will undoubtedly reveal useful material in Bodleian libraries other than the Law Bod.
+Searches in SOLO will undoubtedly reveal useful material in Bodleian libraries other than the Law Bod: please feel very welcome to explore our sister collections:

-This Libguide was originally created by Andi Glover in 2015.
+This guide was originally created by Andi Glover in 2015.